cxw620/rust-polyglot/src/safety.md

 the reentrancy hazards remain.
 So *any* access to a `static mut` is `unsafe`.

-Instead, either pass thread mutable access down your call stack, or use [interior mutability](ownership.md#interior-mutability-and-runtime-lifetime-management).
+Instead, either pass mutable access down your call stack, or use [interior mutability](ownership.md#interior-mutability-and-runtime-lifetime-management).

 Annoyingly, [`std::sync::Mutex`] is not const-initialisable.